TheCoffeeMaker/CollectionMaster/README.md

 **Start**:

 1. Inside `backend` folder run `npm run dev` command.
-This will start the NodeJS develop locally for development.
+This will start the NodeJS server locally for development.
 2. Inside `frontend` folder run `npm start` command.
 This will start the React user interface.

 **Notes**